hoseinnormohamadi/LibraryLumen/README.md

 4 - docker-compose exec app php artisan migrate<br>
 5 - for start create user<br>
 6 - login and use api-token <br>
-7 - for add book with tag first you must create tag<br>
+7 - for add book with tag , first you must create tag<br>
-8 - for jwt you can change user model and auth middleware<br>